 If you suspect that a product you have administered to your animals has not been effective, or has resulted in adverse symptoms or reactions, it is important that this information is reported to the relevant authorities.
 The term for monitoring the efficacy and safety of medicinal products is called pharmacovigilance.

-Pharmacovigilance (PV): What is it?
 Pharmacovigilance is the science and activities relating to the detection, assessment, understanding and prevention of adverse effects or any other problem related to the use of medicines.

 The aims of pharmacovigilance are: